From Supper Clubs to Stardom: The Venues and Legends That Shaped the Sound of Palm Springs

 Elvis Presley

 The King was planning to wed his Queen, Priscilla, in Palm Springs.
-He popped the question to her just before Christmas in 1966 and presented her with a 3.5-carat diamond engagement ring.
+He popped the question to her just before Christmas in 1966, presenting her with a 3.5-carat diamond engagement ring.
 The wedding was set for May 1, 1967, which was a Monday.
 They arranged to lease the home from the well-known developer Robert Alexander.
 It was close to the home of Elvis’s Manager, Colonel Tom Parker.

 Trini Lopez